e10101/learning-operations-research/README.md

 ## 🐳 Running Notebooks with Docker

 This project uses Docker to provide a consistent environment for running Jupyter notebooks.
+The setup includes:
-The setup includes Jupyter Lab with scientific Python packages pre-installed.
+- Jupyter Lab with scientific Python packages pre-installed
+- Gurobi optimization environment with Jupyter Lab

 ### Prerequisites